Will Prince Harry and Meghan Markle take paternity and maternity leave?

 Will they take leave when their daughter arrives?

-When their daughter arrives, the busy couple will reportedly take paternity and maternity leave to enjoy time with their new baby as a family.

-Vanity Fair reports the pair “both plan to take leave following the birth so that they can spend proper time together as a family”.
+According to an update shared on the couple’s Archewell website, the couple does plan to take time off following Lilibet’s arrival.

+“While the Duke and Duchess are on parental leave, Archewell will continue to do important work and publish stories on the site.
+We look forward to seeing you!” the page dedicated to the arrival of the couple’s second child reads.

-A friend of the couple also confirmed this, saying: “They will both take some proper time off.
+The announcement isn’t surprising, as a friend of the couple previously revealed: “They will both take some proper time off.
 It will be the summer and they want to make sure they both take their leave so they have some real quality time together once the baby arrives.”

-Though Meghan and Harry haven't yet said anything specific about their plans, it is possible they will once the birth of their baby is announced.
+In a statement, the couple described their daughter as “more than we could have ever imagined” before thanking all those who had shared well-wishes.

+“On June 4th, we were blessed with the arrival of our daughter, Lili.
+She is more than we could have ever imagined, and we remain grateful for the love and prayers we’ve felt from across the globe.
+Thank you for your continued kindness and support during this very special time for our family,” the duke and duchess wrote.

 Join our new commenting forum